-In the darkness, JACK and BERTHA eat popcorn and watch the silent movie, Laugh, Clown, Laugh with Lon Chaney.
-The segregated cinema is full, BLACK PEOPLE hanging over the back stalls.
-As Tito the clown (Chaney) dies after falling from the high wire, BERTHA sobs into a handkerchief.
+JACK and BERTHA eat popcorn and watch the silent movie, Laugh, Clown, Laugh with Lon Chaney.
+The segregated cinema is full, BLACK PEOPLE hanging over the stalls.
+As Tito the clown (Chaney) dies BERTHA sobs.

 EXT.
 OUTSKIRTS OF ROANOKE CITY - DAY